novadclub/novadclub.github.io/index.md

 {: nvdef}

 #### The Solution
+{: #nv-solution}

-We can stop virtually assured destruction by criminals and terrorists with just a few sensible cyber safeguards.
+We need the equivalent of airbags to prevent virtually assured destruction by criminals, terrorists, and ordinary mistakes in the cloud.

 {: .nv_termlist}
 VSCRAM&trade;